git-pull/tao-of-tmux/manuscript/05-server.md

 Q> ### Wait what, tmux is a server?
 Q>
-Q> Often when web servers are mentioned, what comes to mind for many Q> may be rackmounted hardware, to others it may be software running Q> daemonized on a server and managed through a utility like upstart, Q> supervisor and so on.
+Q> Often when "server" is mentioned, what comes to mind for many Q> may be rackmounted hardware, to others it may be software running Q> daemonized on a server and managed through a utility like upstart, Q> supervisor and so on.